aragilar/dnd-flask/data/documentation/character-details.md

 ## Tika and Artemis: Personal Characteristics

 Tika and Artemis have distinct personality traits.
 Tika Waylan dislikes boastfulness and has a fear of heights resulting from a bad fall during her career as a thief.
-Artemis Entreri is always prepared for the worst and moves with a quick, precise con dence.
+Artemis Entreri is always prepared for the worst and moves with a quick, precise confidence.

 Consider their ideals.
 Tika Waylan is innocent, almost childlike, believing in the value of life and the importance of appreciating everyone.
 Neutral good in alignment, she cleaves to ideals of life and respect.
 Artemis Entreri never allows his emotions to master him, and he constantly challenges himself to improve his skills.
 His lawful evil alignment gives him ideals of impartiality and a lust for power.